We are delighted to invite you to our Quantum breakfast series in Luxembourg

 Linde Wester holds a PhD in quantum computing from The University of Oxford.
 She advised companies, government and investors on quantum computing while leading the internal quantum knowledge and client at McKinsey & Company.
 Now, she leads the team at Alice & Bob, that supports industry players to develop and implement winning quantum computing strategies and applications.

-June TBD
+June 26th

 Identifying and neutralizing sophisticated cyber threats

-July TBD
+July 18th

 Creating an environment conducive to scaling up quantum ventures